Hypfer/Valetudo/docs/_pages/usage/capabilities-overview.md

 This capability enables you to control whether the robot persists its map across cleanups.
 When persisted maps are disabled, a new map is generated on each new full cleanup.

+## PetObstacleAvoidanceControlCapability <a id="PetObstacleAvoidanceControlCapability"></a>

+Robots featuring fully local AI camera object detection for obstacle avoidance may feature a special AI model specifically tuned to detect pet feces that would otherwise lead to catastrophic and fatal results.

+Because of that, these models are a bit trigger-happy and therefore may cause detection of objects where there are none which is why the firmware allows robot owners without pets to disable that and get less ghost obstacles in return.

+## QuirksCapability <a id="QuirksCapability"></a>

+Valetudo aims to be a generic abstraction.
+That means that it tries to unify vendor-specific commands and concepts into generic ones so that you don't have to worry about which brand of robot you buy as Valetudo will work the same on all of them.

+Sometimes however there might be things that only one Vendor or even only one model of robot does.
+Adding that to the core infrastructure of Valetudo wouldn't make sense as the generic interface would soon become an interface specific to one particular robot which would go against the core goal of being vendor-agnostic.

+Still, limiting features to the least common denominator may at times also not be ideal.
+This is where quirks come in.

+A quirk is a vendor, robot or firmware-specific tunable that doesn't fit into Valetudo (yet?).

+Think of quirks as some kind of convenience playground testing section.
+Usually, they will be tunables that you change once and then likely never touch again.

 ## SpeakerTestCapability <a id="SpeakerTestCapability"></a>